ChainSafe/lodestar/docs/install/docker.md

 ```
 <!-- prettier-ignore-start -->
 !!! info
     Docker is the recommended setup for Lodestar.
-Use our [comprehensive setup guide](https://hackmd.io/@philknows/rk5cDvKmK) with Docker for detailed instructions.
+Use our [Lodestar Quickstart scripts](https://github.com/ChainSafe/lodestar-quickstart) with Docker for detailed instructions.
 <!-- prettier-ignore-end -->